 What if I am still sweating?

 The next thing to try is aluminium chloride.
-You can buy this or get it prescribed by your doctor if you are not sure which to get.
+This is a controversial product as there has been some research that has shown a potential link to breast cancer so be warned.
+However, you can buy this or get it prescribed by your doctor if you are not sure which to get.
 The lotion is usually a 20% concentration, it needs to be applied at night on dry, clean skin and washed off in the morning.
 It can come as a roll on, spray or powder, depending on what part of the body you are using it for.
 As it starts to work, its effect will last longer and you can use it less often.
-There are some people who say the use of aluminium on the skin isn’t good for you, the jury is still out but it is safe and recommended in use for sweating by UK NICE guidelines.
+There are some people who say the use of aluminium on the skin isn’t good for you, the jury is still out but it is recommended in use for sweating by UK NICE guidelines.

 And if after that I am still sweating …?